 The use of Wharton email is a privilege.
 Abuse of these policies could result in the deactivation of your Wharton email account.

-To advertise your club event on the LCD monitors in Huntsman Hall, please:
+To advertise your club event on the UGR monitors in Wharton buildings, please follow these steps:

-Your image will be approved by an administrator.
+Your slide will be submitted to an administrator for approval and will not immediately appear on screen.
 You will receive an email if there are any issues with the image.

-Use of the LCD monitors is limited to the Wharton Undergraduate Division, Wharton Academic Departments, Wharton clubs, and other Wharton departments and initiatives.
+Use of the monitors is limited to Wharton clubs, departments, and initiatives.

 The Wharton Communications Office is available to provide resources and advice on media promotion for student conferences, and must approve all press releases prior to distribution.
 Note that Wharton Communications does not provide any services related to advertising or sponsorship.